xypiie/spread0r/README.md

 -------
-Using [Calibre](http://calibre-ebook.com/download) you can convert your .epubs (or any other format supported by calibre) into a .txt file, which can be used by gritz.
+Using [Calibre](http://calibre-ebook.com/download) you can convert your .epubs (or any other format supported by calibre) into a .txt file, which can be used by spread0r.
 To do this, you've got two options:
 1. use the calibre GUI
 2. use the commandline tool "ebook-convert" of calibre installation
   * Open a terminal